 None of the three men stop to consider that they're sticking their noses into someone else's business.
 Neither do they consider whether or not Ayako wants to get married; as it happens she doesn't, preferring to stay home and take care of her mom.
 And while Akiko is willing to let her daughter go off on her own, she also has no interest in getting married.

-Remake of a 1949 Ozu film, Late Spring, which also starred Setsuko Hara.
+Based on the book of the same name by Ton Satomi, and bears similarity Ozu's earlier 1949 film, Late Spring, which also starred Setsuko Hara.

 - Alcohol Hic: Yuriko is hiccuping after a night out drinking with Hirayama, Mamiya, and Taguchi.

 - Awful Wedded Life: An understated and realistic example with the Taguchis, who have been married a long time and clearly can't stand each other.
 Mrs. Taguchi is smiling and showing Japanese Politeness as she calls her husband a liar for denying his old attraction to Akiko.
 In that same conversation she muses about how after being married for long enough people "just give up."Mr. Taguchi: Marriage is really tedious when you think about it.

 - Bittersweet Ending: The 1949 film is a grim, sad Downer Ending, with the daughter strong-armed into an Arranged Marriage with a man she barely knows, while her father is left in despair.
 This film lightens that ending to an extent by making Goto, the man Ayako marries, someone she actually likes and was dating on her own even before the three men muddled.
 Akiko's wan smile at the end of this film contrast with the father's mask of grief at the end of the previous film.